rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

   At 11th level, you can use this feature to cause one Infused item or magic item you touch to regain any Charges it would normally regain at dawn, in place of regaining spell slots.
  *3rd level Enhanced feature*
  - Feature Description
- - Tools of the Trade
+ - Tools of the Trade:
     3rd-level Enhanced Specialization feature
     You gain proficiency with leatherworker's and smith's tools.
     If you are already proficient with these tools, you instead gain proficiency with a set of artisan's tools of your choice.
-  - Modular Physique
+  - Modular Physique:
     You can improved your physical form with mechanical and arcane enhancements.
 Your body itself counts as individual items for the purposes of Infusions: your head (helmet), torso (armor), arms (gauntlets), and legs (boots).
 Each of these body parts can bear one Infusion.